 Sample Procedure and Program Information Documents

 Now that you have a general understanding of developing an at-risk animal process, the following documents may act as templates and/or guidelines as you implement or scale up this process at your organization.
 Keep in mind that there is no perfect form of implementation.
 Using the considerations and program composition notes above, you should use the following resources only as building blocks when creating your own standard operating procedures or documents (both internal and public).
-If you need further assistance or clarification, please do not hesitate to reach out to your regional specialist, regional director, or the Best Friends shelter outreach team at firstname.lastname@example.org.
+If you need further assistance or clarification, please do not hesitate to reach out to your regional strategist, regional director, or the Best Friends national shelter support team at firstname.lastname@example.org.

 - Austin Animal Center’s video on Lifesaving Protocol for At-Risk Dogs